NicolasSoroka/NicolasSoroka/README.md

 ## Hi there👋

-I'm Nicolas Soroka,  Frontend Engineer based from Buenos Aires.
+I'm Nicolas Soroka,  Frontend Engineer from Buenos Aires.

 I hold a degree in programming from UTN university and have extensive experience in the industry, having worked on a variety of products.